AIMA-Project/AAMA-Lab01/README.md

-Alternatively, you can download the executable related to this lab [here](https://github.com/notepad-plus-plus/notepad-plus-plus/releases/download/v8.5.4/npp.8.5.4.Installer.x64.exe) and put it into the "Lab01a" directory under the name "ExamplePE.exe".
+Alternatively, you can download the executable related to this lab [here](https://github.com/notepad-plus-plus/notepad-plus-plus/releases/download/v8.5.4/npp.8.5.4.Installer.x64.exe) and put it into the "resources" directory under the name "ExamplePE.exe".

 If you wish to use a container for the lab, instructions for installing Docker can be found on their website:
 - [Windows](https://docs.docker.com/desktop/install/windows-install/)